viotemp1/ESP32Ping/README.md

-# ESP8266Ping
+# ESP32Ping
-Let the ESP8266 ping a remote machine.
+Let the ESP32Ping ping a remote machine.

+#Note that this is a port from https://github.com/dancol90/ESP8266Ping
-With this library an ESP8266 can ping a remote machine and know if it's reachable.
+With this library an ESP32Ping can ping a remote machine and know if it's reachable.
 It provide some basic measurements on ping messages (avg response time).

 ## Usage